 We must develop immunity not just against viruses and bacteria and disorders of the body, but against sin in all its manifestations, lust, envy, greed, discouragement, despair.
 Fear not him who can kill the body, but the soul, and cast both into hell.

-Saint Dymphna is the patron saint of runaways, those with mental and neurological disorders, victims of incest and sexual assault, and those with depression, anxiety and sleep disorders.
-A fitting intercessor for our times, where so many have lost their God-given marbles and sense of perspective.
+Saint Dymphna is the patron saint of runaways, those with mental and neurological disorders, victims of incest and sexual assault, and those with depression, anxiety and sleep disorder – Dymphna has her work cut out for her, for their numbers are tragically growing, and she is a fitting intercessor for our times, where so many have lost their God-given marbles and sense of perspective.
 Unless we see the ‘whole picture’, not just of ourselves, but of God’s creation, which includes not just earth and this life, but heaven and eternal life.
 But that requires Faith.
 And as Chesterton once quipped, the mad have not lost their reason – they’ve lost everything except their reason.
 Atheism always breeds insanity, of one sort or another.

 We need not ever give up hope.
 I will have no sad saints in my house!, cried Saint Philip Neri, who is called the ‘saint of joy’.